symplasma/retsyn/README.md

 - [x] Allow incremental updates to the index
 - [x] Ask the user for config info on first launch (needs testing)
 - [x] Configuration screen
+- [ ] Do a proper restart on saving a new config
 - [ ] Add better navigation
   - [x] Clear query via `Ctrl+u` or `Esc`
   - [x] Clear to end of query via `Ctrl+k`